vyfor/cord.nvim/.github/wiki/FAQ.md

 }
 ```

-1. Set the `CORD_LOG_FILE` environment variable to a file path.
+2. Set the `CORD_LOG_FILE` environment variable to a file path.
 This will redirect all logs to that file.
 This is useful for debugging as trace and debug logs can be very verbose and overwhelming in the editor.

+> [!NOTE]
+> If you were asked to provide logs as part of an issue, you should enable verbose logging via `log_level = 'trace'` and set `CORD_LOG_FILE` env var.
+Use of relative paths is allowed, e.g. `export CORD_LOG_FILE="./cord.log"`.
+The log file gets cleared at plugin startup, so keep that in mind.

 > ### Q: Can I use a custom name in my Rich Presence?